Quadrifolium/TFinMedia/en-GB/20150518 财经天下周刊(Economic Weekly).md

 When preparing for the entrance exam, WANG Jun-kai posted about his study and preparation of the exam on his Weibo account almost every day.
 "Time Fengjun and Yinyuetai showed every aspect of TFBOYS via the Internet, this is a difficult task for traditional fan meetings."

-During the preparation of the exam, WANG Jun-kai's weibo became a question bank, the frequently posted weibo and interaction with fans on study brought him the title of "xue ba"(学霸, one who's score ranks top in class or school).
+During the preparation of the exam, WANG Jun-kai's Weibo post became a question bank, the frequently posted one and the interaction with fans on study brought him the title of "xue ba"(学霸, one who's score ranks top in class or school).
 Compared with stars posting mainly about cuisine and cosmetics, this style made the promotion of TFBOYS much more different.

 ④ Steady core users with customised exclusive variety show